th-nuernberg/usermgmt/README.md

 filesystem = '/mnt/md0'
 # Filesystem (or mountpoint) under which user quotas on the user's home directory are to be set
 home_filesystem = '/dev/sdb4'
-# Filesystem (or mountpoint) under which user quotas are to be set on the NFS
+# Filesystems (or mountpoints) under which user quotas are to be set on the NFS
-nfs_filesystem = '/dev/sda1'
+nfs_filesystem = ['/dev/sda1']
 # Quota softlimit on compute nodes
 quota_softlimit = '200G'
 # Quota hardlimit on compute nodes
 quota_hardlimit = '220G'
-# Quota softlimit on nfs
+# Quota softlimit on NFS hosts
-quota_nfs_softlimit = '200G'
+quota_nfs_softlimit = ['200G']
-# Quota hardlimit on compute nfs
+# Quota hardlimit on NFS hosts
-quota_nfs_hardlimit = '220G'
+quota_nfs_hardlimit = ['220G']
 # Quota softlimit on user home
 quota_home_softlimit = '20G'
 # Quota hardlimit on user home
 quota_home_hardlimit = '22G'
-# Create/delete/modify user on the slurm data base by default
+# Create/delete/modify user on the Slurm database by default
 # Can be overridden via CLI option for a command
 include_slurm = true
-# Create/delete/modify user on the ldap data base by default
+# Create/delete/modify user on the LDAP database by default
 # Can be overridden via CLI option for a command
 include_ldap = true
 # Use the directory management module of the application